gvwilson/sensibleadventures/nardica/nardica.md

 Too late,
 the *Taroona* realized the danger beneath her.
 She turned sharply,
-trying to steer for safety,
+trying to steer for safety.
-but wallowed as the water beneath her turned to froth.
 Her stern dipped,
 throwing her bow into the air.
 Suddenly clumsy,